 “HIT” Fetch Status and “BYPASS” Store Status

-This is when you visit a page that the cache version is available in the Redis and served directly from the Redis cache.
+This is when you visit a page where the cache version is available in the Redis and served directly from the Redis cache.

 “BYPASS” Fetch Status and “BYPASS” Store Status